 For Java application users (vs. Java developers)

-As a summary, the first fork is to decide if you are a Java developer or a Java user.
+In summary, the first fork is to decide if you are a Java developer or a Java user.
 If you are a Java-based software user, then the choice is simple – grab a copy of the latest version of Oracle JRE 8 or 11.
 Sometimes specific software packages will require a specific or the latest version of Java.
-Also remember that JRE is included in the JDK.
+Also, remember that JRE is included in the JDK.

 JRE 8 is available from Java.com and version 11 or later can be downloaded from the Java section of Oracle.com.
 On Raspbian, only JDK can be installed.
 For the Raspberry Pi, there are two JDKs we can use: OpenJDK and Oracle JDK.
 They can all be installed by using terminal commands in the CLI as follows: